ddollar/foreman/README.markdown

     containing directory will be assumed to be the root directory of the application.

+## PROCFILE

+A Procfile should contain both a name for the process and the command used to run it.

+    web  bundle exec thin start
+    job  bundle exec rake jobs:work

 ## EXAMPLES

 Start one instance of each process type, interleave the output on stdout: